datnguyenzzz/Movie_recommendation_system/README.md

 **_Disclaimer_**

-*The project still has few issues related to databases like slow queries' execution time and deadlock occur in some data table*
+*The project still has deadlock issue occur in some data table*

 **_Copyright raw data_**